ChiWebDev/ChiWebDev/README.md

 Professional demeanor, high ethical standards, outgoing personality, strong communicator and an interest to contribute to the growth of practice.
 Well-organized self-directed team player.
 Born, raised, and educated in the Buck-town neighborhood of Chicago,
 lucky enough to be able to work in the same city and neighborhoods I grew up in and love.
 I thrive on the energy and vitality of this city and what It has to offer.
-Peace Let Do This .
+Peace Lets Do This .
 <!---
 ChiWebDev/ChiWebDev is ✨ special ✨
 --->